m4c0/brot/readme.md

   GPLv3, with parts licensed with Apache License
 * **Does it mean my designs must be open-source?**
   No. Think of it like "Libre Office" - if you create a spreadsheet with it, it does not need to be "open".
+* **Can I make money with my designs?**
+  Yes, definitely.
+If you do so, I only request to "give something back" to the Brot community.
+It can be a tip, but bug reports, pull requests or "spreading the word" are gladly accepted as well.

 * **Why a Desktop app?**
   Designing in a web browser is cool, but it's limited.
 Key bindings may have funky response, specially in